chacka0101/PEN-103-Kali-Linux-Reinvented-KLCP-Certification/KLCP_Certification.md

 51. Which command will inspect the current status of the postgresql service? systemctl status postgresql

+52. Which command will determine if nmap has been modified by Kali?
+All of the above

+53. Which command is used to report a bug to the Debian developers? reportbug

+54. Which of these actions can be used to submit a bug to the Debian developers?
+  * Use the official Debian bug tracker at https://bugs.debian.org
+  * Send an email (with a special syntax) to submit@bugs.debian.org
+  * Submit the bug to the official Kali bug tracker at https://bugs.kali.org and mark the issue for an upstream Debian patch.

   ---
 © 2010 - 2019 - Jairo A. Garcia H. - Todos los derechos reservados.